vouch-opensource/containerd-healthcheck/README.md

 go get github.com/vouch-opensource/containerd-healthcheck
 ```

-Also, you can run it directly by using its Docker image:
+Alternatively, you can run it directly by using a Docker image:

 ```
 docker run -v /run/containerd/containerd.sock:/run/containerd/containerd.sock vouchio/containerd-healthcheck
 ```

-Or you can manually download the binary from the [github releases page](https://github.com/vouch-opensource/containerd-healthcheck/releases).
+You can also manually download the binary from the [github releases page](https://github.com/vouch-opensource/containerd-healthcheck/releases).

 ## Usage